Luca06Luwa/Luca06Luwa/README.md

 Hello there.
-I'm Luna.
+I'm Lara.
 Founder, CEO and only member of LunaProductions.
 ---

-I have been in the programming and FOSS community for a few years now and I'm still just as bad as I was when I started.
+I have been active in the programming and FOSS community for a few years now and I'm still just as bad as I was when I started writing code.

+Announcement:<br>My old twitter account got nuked into oblivion, so I will now use a mastodon fork to make my own decentralised twitter.

 ---
 ### Stuff I’m currently working on:

 - Everything has been stopped.
 Can't be f*@#^$ working on this $h!t.

+- Rebuilding Ree you jinx build environment for personal builds of 1.1.1403

 ---
 ### Archived projects or projects that I don't want to work on anymore: